gumstix/yocto-manifest/README.md

     To learn more about repo, look at http://source.android.com/source/version-control.html
     ***

-3. Fetch all the repositories.
+**3. Fetch all the repositories.**

         $ repo sync

-    Now go put on the coffee machine as this may take 20 minutes depending on your connection.
+    Now go turn on the coffee machine as this may take 20 minutes depending on your connection.

-4. Initialize the Yocto Environment.
+**4. Initialize the Yocto Environment.**

-        $ TEMPLATECONF=meta-gumstix/conf source ./poky/oe-init-build-env
+        $ TEMPLATECONF=meta-gumstix-extras/conf source ./poky/oe-init-build-env

-    This copies default configuration information into the *poky/build/conf* directory and sets up some environment variables for Yocto.
+    This copies default configuration information into the **poky/build/conf** directory and sets up some environment variables for Yocto.
 You may wish to edit the configuration options at this point.

-5. Build an image.
+**5. Build an image.**

     This process downloads several gigabytes of source code and then proceeds to do an awful lot of compilation so make sure you have plenty of space (25GB